Garrett Cooper Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The righty last pitched on Wednesday against the Houston Astros, when he threw 5 2/3 innings, allowing five earned runs while giving up seven hits.
+- The right-hander's last appearance was on Thursday against the Houston Astros, when he threw 1 2/3 innings, surrendering six earned runs while allowing six hits.

+- In 10 games this season, the 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings.
+Opponents are hitting .358 against him.

 © 2023 Data Skrive.
 All rights reserved.